Chișinău

-Chișinău (/ˌkɪʃᵻˈnaʊ/ KISH-in-OW, /USalsoˌkiːʃiːˈnaʊ/ KEE-shee-NOW, /ro/; formerly known as Kishinev) (Note: /ˈkɪʃᵻnɒf, -nɛf/ KISH-in-off-,_--ef, /USalso-nɛv/ --ev; Кишинёв /ru/) is the capital and largest city of Moldova.
+Chișinău (/ˌkɪʃɪˈnaʊ/ KIH-shih-NOW; /ro/; formerly known by its Russian form Kishinev) (Note: /ˈkɪʃənɛf, -nɛv/ KISH-ə-nef-,_--nev; Кишинёв /ru/) is the capital and largest city of Moldova by area and population.
 The city is Moldova's main industrial and commercial centre.
 It is situated in the middle of the country, on the river Bîc, a tributary of the Dniester.
 According to the results of the 2024 Moldovan census, the population of the city proper stood at over 567,000 inhabitants, while the population of the Municipality of Chișinău (which includes the city itself and other nearby communities) numbered over 720,000 people.
 Chișinău is the most economically prosperous locality in Moldova and the country's largest transport hub.
 Nearly a third of Moldova's population resides in the metropolitan area.

 Moldova has a history of winemaking dating back to at least 3,000 BC.
 As the capital city, Chișinău hosts the yearly national wine festival every October.
 Though the city's buildings were significantly damaged during the Second World War and earthquakes, a rich architectural heritage remains.
 In addition, it has numerous buildings designed in the postwar Socialist realism and Brutalist architecture styles.

 The city's central railway station boasts a Russian-Imperial architectural style and maintains direct railway links to Romania.
 The Swiss-Italian-Russian architect Alexander Bernardazzi designed many of the city's buildings, including the Chișinău City Hall, Church of Saint Theodore, and the Church of Saint Panteleimon.
 The city hosts the National Museum of Fine Arts, Moldova State University, Brancusi Gallery, and National Museum of History of Moldova, with more than 236,000 exhibits.

 There are bustling markets in the north of the city, including the house where Alexander Pushkin once resided while in exile from Alexander I of Russia.
 It has now been adapted as a museum.
-The Nativity Cathedral, located at the centre of the city and constructed in the 1830s, has been described as a "masterpiece" of Neoclassical architecture.